batiste/sprite.js/doc/source/index.rst

 .. js:class:: Scene.Ticker(tickDuration, paint)

-    :param numer tickDuration: duration in milli seconds of each game tick.
+    :param number tickDuration: duration in milliseconds of each game tick.
     :param function paint: Get's called at every game tick.

     Create a Ticker object for this scene or reset the previous one.